awsdocs/aws-systems-manager-user-guide/doc_source/syman-inventory-troubleshooting.md

 # Troubleshooting problems with Systems Manager Inventory<a name="syman-inventory-troubleshooting"></a>

 This topic includes information about how to troubleshoot common errors or problems with AWS Systems Manager Inventory\.
+If you're having trouble viewing your instances in Systems Manager, see [Troubleshooting Amazon EC2 managed instance availability](troubleshooting-managed-instances.md)\.

 **Topics**
 + [Multiple apply all associations with document '`AWS-GatherSoftwareInventory`' are not supported](#systems-manager-inventory-troubleshooting-multiple)